Detection prospects of solar $g$-modes with LISA: Near-Zone and Far-Zone Contributions

 \section{Near-Zone and Far-Zone Contributions}

 The near and far zone response of the signals can be obtained from the equation \ref{eq: Polnarev_Sm} \cite{Polnarev:2009xf}.
-I analyze the response of solar $g$ modes on LISA by separately evaluating the near-zone and far-zone contributions to the gravitational signal.
-The corresponding results are shown in Fig.~(\ref{fig:near_and_far_S0_S2_vs_frequency}).
+I analyze the response of solar $g$ modes on space-based detectors by separately evaluating the near-zone and far-zone contributions to the gravitational signal.
+The corresponding results are shown in Figure~(\ref{fig:near_and_far_S0_S2_vs_frequency}).
+In this figure, strain sensitivity is shown as a function of frequency.
+The graph presents the expected sensitivity curves for space-based interferometers, including both the original and updated configurations of LISA, along with Taiji and TianQin.
+Additionally, the contribution of noise from the galactic foreground is illustrated by a solid green curve.
 As evident from the figure, the near-zone contribution dominates over the far-zone contribution for both azimuthal orders considered.
 This behavior arises mainly because the far-zone contribution scales as $(\nu/\nu_r)^4$, where $\nu_r$ is a characteristic reference frequency.
 As a result, the far-zone term decreases rapidly with decreasing frequency, rendering it subdominant in the low-frequency regime relevant for solar oscillation modes.
 In contrast, the near-zone contribution does not suffer from this suppression and therefore provides the dominant contribution to the total signal.

-In particular, the near-zone $S_2$ response lies well above the current LISA sensitivity for frequencies $\nu \gtrsim 1 \times 10^{-4}\,\mathrm{Hz}$, reinforcing the conclusion that $m = 2$ solar modes are the most promising candidates for detection by space-based interferometers.
+In particular, the near-zone $S_2$ response lies above the current LISA sensitivity \cite{amaro2017laser} for frequencies $ 7 \times 10^{-5}\lesssim \nu \lesssim 3 \times 10^{-4}\,\mathrm{Hz}$.
+In comparison, the near-zone $S_2$ signal response also lies above the projected sensitivity curve of Taiji \cite{Ruan_2020_Taiji_sensitivity} for all the modes considered in this study.
+This reinforces the conclusion that solar $g$ modes with azimuthal order $m = 2$ are the most promising candidates for detection by space-based interferometers.